bourumir-wyngs/serde-saphyr/README.md

 Duplicate key handling is configurable.
 By default it’s an error; “first wins”  and “last wins” strategies are available via [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).
 Duplicate key policy applies not just to strings but also to other types (when deserializing into map).

 ### Unsupported features
-- **Tagged enums** (`!!EnumName RED`) are not supported.
-Use mapping-based enums (`EnumName: RED`) instead.
-This also allows you to define nested enums if needed, with tagged enums this is not possible by YAML standard.
 - **Tabs in block scalar** While standard YAML only disallows tabs for indentation, saphyr-parser rejects them also in the body of unquoted scalar.
 This looks even reasonable (to avoid invisible characters) and looks like implemented deliberately.
 - **Invalid indentation of the closing bracket.** The code like